Bullshit Jobs

-Bullshit Jobs: A Theory is a 2018 book by anthropologist David Graeber that postulates the existence of meaningless jobs and analyzes their societal harm.
-He contends that over half of societal work is pointless and becomes psychologically destructive when paired with a work ethic that associates work with self-worth.
-Graeber describes five types of meaningless jobs, in which workers pretend their role is not as pointless or harmful as they know it to be: flunkies, goons, duct tapers, box tickers, and taskmasters.
-He argues that the association of labor with virtuous suffering is recent in human history and proposes unions and universal basic income as a potential solution.
+Bullshit Jobs: A Theory is a 2018 book by the American anthropologist David Graeber that postulates the existence of meaningless jobs which cause psychological harm.
+He contends that over half of societal work is pointless and becomes psychologically destructive (when paired with a work ethic that associates work with self-worth) because workers are required to pretend their role is not as pointless or harmful as they know it to be.
+Graeber classifies a job as bullshit if society would be no worse off (or even notice) if such job(s) disappeared, and names five classes of meaningless jobs: flunkies, goons, duct tapers, box tickers, and taskmasters.
+He argues that the association of labor with virtuous suffering is recent in human history and proposes universal basic income as a potential solution which would allow individuals to choose how they would like to contribute to humanity.

 The book is an extension of Graeber's popular 2013 essay, which was later translated into 12 languages and whose underlying premise became the subject of a YouGov poll.
-Graeber solicited hundreds of testimonials from workers with meaningless jobs and revised his essay's case into book form; Simon & Schuster published the book in May 2018.
+Graeber solicited hundreds of testimonials from workers with jobs they felt were meaningless and revised his essay's case into book form; Simon & Schuster published the book in May 2018.

-Two studies found that Graeber's claims are not supported by data: while he claims that 50% of jobs are useless, less than 20% of workers feel that way, and those who feel their jobs are useless do not correlate with whether their job is useless.
-(Garbage collectors, janitors, and other essential workers more often felt like their jobs were useless than people in jobs classified by Graeber as useless.)
-The studies found that toxic work culture and bad management were better explanations of the reasons for those feelings (as described in Marx's theory of alienation).
-The studies did find that the belief that one's work is useless led to lower personal wellbeing.
+Most reviewers and two studies agreed with the thesis that many people do not feel like their job makes "a meaningful contribution to the world," but did not agree with the reasons Graeber gave.
+He contends that bullshit jobs are the reason people are not working 15-hour weeks, as predicted in 1930 by John Maynard Keynes, but he did not acknowledge that working hours have declined and quality of life has improved vastly since then.
+While he stated that both political parties support the idea of "more jobs" (whether or not they are good jobs) and that citizens are less likely to revolt against a government if they are employed, he never directly proposed that bullshit jobs may exist as a form of workfare, to provide employment as social welfare to otherwise un-employable people.
+Two studies found that while Graeber claimed that an increasing number (from 20-60%) of all jobs are useless, less than 8% of European workers reported feeling that their job is useless, and those numbers are declining rather than growing.
+Additionally, European essential workers like garbage collectors or janitors more often felt like their jobs were useless than people in jobs classified by Graeber as useless.
+The studies concluded that Graeber's theories are insufficient to explain why workers feel their jobs are not socially useful and that toxic work culture and bad management were better explanations for those feelings.